floydhub/floyd-docs/docs/guides/data/mounting_data.md

 ![Mounted Data](../../img/mounted_data.jpg)

 ### Mounting the output of another job

 You can link jobs by mounting the output of one job as the input of a new job.
 This allows you to iterate on the ouput of a past job.

-You can refer to the output of a job by its name with `/output` appended to it.
+You can refer to the output of a job by its name.
-For example: `mckay/projects/quick-start/1/output` refers to the output of the job `mckay/projects/quick-start/1`
+For example: `alice/projects/quick-start/1` refers to the output of the job `alice/projects/quick-start/1`

 Use the `--data` flag in the `floyd run` command, mount past output to a job, just as you would to mount a dataset.
 For example:

 ```
 $ floyd run \
-  --data mckay/projects/quick-start/1/output:/model
+  --data alice/projects/quick-start/1:/model
   'python eval.py'
 ```

-This will make the output of `mckay/projects/quick-start/1` available at `/model` for the new job to use.
+This will make the output of `alice/projects/quick-start/1` available at `/model` for the new job to use.

 Note: You need to have access to a job to be able to mount its output.

 ### Mounting multiple datasources

 You can attach up to five datasources (datasets and/or job outputs) to a job using the `--data` flag in the `floyd run` command.
 Ensure that each mount point is unique.

+!!! tip "Mounting multiple datasources"
+    You will be able to mount up to 5 different datasets or dataset versions.

 ```
 $ floyd run \
   --data udacity/datasets/mnist/1:digits \
   --data udacity/datasets/celeba/1:celeb \
+  --data udacity/datasets/celeba/2:celeb \
   "python script.py"
 ```